 The Internet makes us all feel like experts when, in fact, we’re not.
 If you’re not an attorney, don’t put yourself at risk by trying to act like one.

-Contracts exist to formalize an agreement but it should also close any legal loophole that would make it invalid.
+A contracts exists to formalize an agreement, but it should also close any legal loophole that would make it invalid.
 Only an experienced attorney can draft a contract for your situation that completely protects you.

 Other reasons include:

-- Courts have overturned contracts based on one word. “hereby assigns” verses “hereby agrees to assign” hold two very .
+- Courts have overturned contracts based on one word.
+“Hereby assigns” verses “hereby agrees to assign” hold two very different meanings.

 - Not everything online is true.